lesandie/tinybird_nyc_taxi/README.md

     INNER JOIN taxi_zone_lookup tzu ON ytp.pulocationid = tzu.locationid
     INNER JOIN taxi_zone_lookup tzo ON ytp.dolocationid = tzo.locationid
 ```
+To test the difference, just create a node with this query in the *nyc_taxi_join_pipe*

-After that we need a pipe to transform and clean the data until we get to the desired dataset state to begin with the main problem.
+After that we need a pipe *nyc_taxi_zone_clean_pipe* to transform and clean the data until we get to the desired dataset state to begin with the main problem.

 The pipe: